cssclubnyc/cssclub.nyc/README.md

 https://cssclub.nyc/

-A meetup with style.
+A friendly meetup for people who style.

-⚠️ 🐲 Just getting this started.
+⚠️ _NOTE_ This is heavy work in progress.

+Reach out to contact@cssclub.nyc if you have questions and/or want to get involved.